DECISIONS ALREADY MADE

 The UK Film Festival aims to champion great films but in particular is seeking work from those filmmakers who might not yet have had the chance for a prestigious public screening of their work.

-Screening in the heart of London, we celebrate the cultural diversity of films made in the UK and welcome films from all over the World.
+Screening in the heart of London, we welcome films of all types from all over the World.

 As a member of Universal Films and Festivals Organisation we ensure a fair selection and judging process.

 ABOUT THE FESTIVAL

 The UK Film Festival London offers the largest cash prize in the UK (in the short film category).